Danny Barrera: Hartford Athletic

 Barrera signed with Hartford Athletic on June 13, 2019.
 He led the team in assists despite just 17 games played for the 2019 season with four.
 He was re-signed for the 2020 season and named team captain.
 During the 2020 season Barrera led the team in assists for the second year in a row and was named team MVP.
 Barrera re signed with Hartford for the 2021 season on November 30, 2020.
 In October 2021, Barrera was named to the USL Championship's All-Time Hispanic Team.
 Barrera recorded 12 assists during the 2021 season, the most of any player in the USL Championship.

 Barrera re-signed with Hartford ahead of the 2022 season.

 He left the club at the end of the 2024 season.

+In 2026, Barrera played for the Hartford Athletic reserve team in the UPSL.
+He scored in a 4–2 win over Southwest Futbol Club on May 31, 2026.

 International career

 When he was 17 he was a member of the USA team at the 2007 Pan-American Games being the youngest player on the roster.
 He also represented the United States at U17 and U18 levels.